dataresearchcenter/investigraph-etl/docs/tutorial.md

   handler: ./transform.py:handle
 ```

-After it, test the pipeline again:
+After it, run the pipeline:

-    investigraph inspect ./datasets/gdho/config.yml --transform
+    investigraph run -c ./datasets/gdho/config.yml

 ## Conclusion

 We have shown how we can extract a datasource without the need to write any python code, just with yaml specifications.
-[Head on to the documentation](./reference/index.md) to dive deeper into **investigraph**
+[Head on to the documentation](./build/index.md) to dive deeper into **investigraph**.